List of Texas Rangers managers

 In 1963, manager Mickey Vernon was fired and replaced by interim manager Eddie Yost.
 One game later, Yost was replaced by Gil Hodges.
 In 1973, Whitey Herzog was replaced by Del Wilber.
 One game later, Billy Martin took over the role of manager.
 In 1975, Frank Lucchesi took over for Martin in midseason, who in turn was replaced by Eddie Stanky.
 After six games, Connie Ryan could not finish the season, so Billy Hunter took over the role of manager, only to be fired with one game to go in the 1978 season and replaced by Pat Corrales.
 In 1982, Don Zimmer was fired as Rangers manager but continued to run the team for three more games before being replaced by Darrell Johnson.
 Rangers owner Eddie Chiles said the poor play of the Rangers had nothing to do with Zimmer's firing but was instead 'something personal'.
 In 1985, after Doug Rader led the Rangers to two losing seasons, he was replaced by Bobby Valentine, who in turn was replaced by Toby Harrah during midseason.
-In 2001, Johnny Oates' poor performance forced the Rangers to hire Jerry Narron as his midseason replacement.
+In 2001, Johnny Oates' poor health forced the Rangers to hire Jerry Narron as his midseason replacement.
 Buck Showalter was hired as manager of the Texas Rangers following a last-place 2002 season under Narron.
 Showalter managed the Rangers through the 2006 season.
 Ron Washington next managed the team from 2007 to 2014, longer than any other person in the franchise's history, when he announced his resignation on September 5, 2014.
 Tim Bogar managed the rest of the season on an interim basis.
 Jeff Banister was hired to lead the team from 2015 to September 21, 2018, when he was fired.
 Don Wakamatsu replaced him as interim manager.
 Chris Woodward was later hired as the new manager for 2019.
-He was dismissed on August 15, 2022, and replaced by third base coach Tony Beasley.
+He was dismissed on August 15, 2022, and third base coach Tony Beasley finished the season as interim manager.
+The Rangers then hired Bruce Bochy, who had won three championships with the San Francisco Giants and had initially retired in 2019, to manage the team starting in 2023, leading to the franchise's first title in the 2023 World Series.